 They may have a lot of education and skill in whatever field they specialized in.
 But that doesn't mean they've self-applied it enough times, or for long enough, to experience comprehensive, sustainable change themselves.
 Which means they may not see (yet) the ‘bigger picture’ of integrative healing.
 This isn’t a crime.
 It’s just worth noting.
 Different practitioners at different levels of healing can still be very helpful...IF they stay within their scope of practice and teach from their first-hand, personal experience.

-But it's when an inexperienced coach tries to 'mindset' someone out of a traumatic experience, or an intellect-heavy therapist who hasn't resolved their own relational wounds tries to guide someone else's relational healing...that these helping-field mismatches can become problematic.
+But it's when an inexperienced coach tries to 'positive-mindset' someone out of a traumatic experience, or an intellect-heavy therapist who hasn't resolved their own relational wounds tries to guide someone else's relational healing...that these helping-field mismatches can become problematic.

 It’s a common misconception that all practitioners, therapists or coaches have done their own work or are fully integrated (healed).
 Many are.
 Many are not.
-Some may have even unconsciously entered the field as a way to distract from their own healing, by focusing on someone else's.
+Some may have even unconsciously entered the field as a way to distract from their own emotional healing, by focusing on someone else's.
 What I'm saying is that active practitioners may still be in process themselves.

 That doesn’t mean you can’t learn something from them.
 But when you interview your potential therapist, coach or practitioner, asking good questions will help you see if they’ve been through, or currently are … where you, yourself, want to go.

 We can really only lead people where we, ourselves, have been.

 Yes, there's value in partnering with someone and going through something new to both of you, for the first time together.
 But is that the role of a paid therapist, coach or practitioner?
 Or is going through something new to both of you, together... the role of a good friend or a support group?
 Give that some thought.